4GeeksAcademy/machine-learning-python-template/README.md

 The project is organized as follows:

 - `app.py` - The main Python script that you run for your project.
+- `explore.py` - A notebook to explore data, play around, visualize, clean, etc. Ideally the notebook code should be migrated to the app.py when moving to production.
 - `utils.py` - This file contains utility code for operations like database connections.
 - `requirements.txt` - This file contains the list of necessary python packages.
 - `models/` - This directory should contain your SQLAlchemy model classes.